landongn/front-end-perf-test/README.md

 # interview

-Contained in this project is a collection of poisons.
+Contained in this project are a collection of poisons.
 Over the course of the interview, we ask you to detect and fix as many of these toxic implementations as possible.

 Specifically: